Westerners (Korea)

 The Westerners lost power in the later years of the Seonjo age.
 The Easterners and the factions that split from the Easterners had power throughout the last decade of the Seonjo age and the entirety of the Gwanghaegun age.
 However, the Westerners ousted Gwanghaegun from power in 1623, making Prince Neungyang king and causing the Westerners to regain power, which they had lost for a generation.

 The Westerners had power for half a century, from 1623 to 1674, in which they were relatively unified.
-The era also led to the appearance of powerful Westerner politicians such as Song Si-yeol, Song Jun-gil, and Kim Su-hang, of which Song Si-yeol was the most influential. the Yesong debate of the Hyeonjong era finally toppled the Westerner government, and a Southerner government ruled for six years, until 1680.
+The era also led to the appearance of powerful Westerner politicians such as Song Si-yŏl, Song Chun-gil, and Kim Su-hang, of which Song Si-yŏl was the most influential. the Yesong debate of the Hyeonjong era finally toppled the Westerner government, and a Southerner government ruled for six years, until 1680.

 The Westerners regained power in 1680 with the Gyeongsin Hwanguk.
 However, there was a dispute between the younger Westerners and the older Westerners in 1682 on whether Kim Ik-hun, one of the figures who had brought down the Southerners in 1680, should be punished.
 The younger Westerners thought that Kim should be punished, while the older Westerners did not.
-When Song Si-yeol took the side of the older Westerners in 1683, the younger Westerners were infuriated at Song.
+When Song Si-yŏl took the side of the older Westerners in 1683, the younger Westerners were infuriated at Song.
 Those who wanted Kim to be punished became known as the Soron (young learning), while those who continued to follow Song became the Noron (old learning).
-With the Hoeni Dispute in 1684 between the Noron scholar Song Si-yeol and the Soron scholar Yun Jeung, the Westerners were divided forever.
+With the Hoeni Dispute in 1684 between the Noron scholar Song Si-yŏl and the Soron scholar Yun Jeung, the Westerners were divided forever.